ronnylt/ronnylt.github.com/source/_posts/2012-11-06-managing-symfony2-web-assets-with-bower.markdown

 }
 ```

-And similar to Composer, we do `bower install` or `bower update` once Bower get installed in your development environment.
+[Install Bower](https://github.com/twitter/bower#installing-bower) in your development environment, and the same way we do with Composer, do `bower install` or `bower update`.

 By default, Bower will install packages in the `components` directory, so we need to change its default configuration to follow Symfony2 conventions.